Thursday, April 23, 2015

 Frequently Asked Questions (FAQ)

-How do you fold a Jeep soft top the right way?
+How do you fold a Jeep soft top correctly?

-Always fold it into the “W” formation.
-This prevents creases and extends the life of your top.
+Fold it into a “W” shape to prevent creases and extend the life of your soft top.

 How do you protect yourself from the sun in a topless Jeep?